 During the 2018 and 2021 surveys, captured eels were weighed and measured to track progress following their release in 2016.
-The eel information collected during the 2018 and 2021 surveys is provided in Chart 4.
+The eel information collected is provided in Chart 4.
 When the eels were stocked in 2017, the average length was 122.3 mm and the average weight was 2.1 grams.
 All eels captured have shown growth since their release.
-Photo 1 is of the largest eel, captured in SGL 145 during the 2018 survey.
+Photo 1 is of the largest eel, captured in the headwaters during the 2018 survey.
 Additionally, eels captured during the 2021 survey were given ID tags.
+No eels were observed or captured during the 2024 survey at any location.